wgoode3/react-notes/state-and-events.md

 In react, ```state``` is where we store key information about our app so that we can display it to our users in the ```render()``` method and make appropriate changes to it as the user interacts with our app.

 We can create a state attribute inside of the [contructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) of our class.
 If we have a message to display to our users, we could put something like this into our ```App.js```.
+[View on JSBin](https://jsbin.com/fedovuyaqa/edit?js,output)

 ```javascript
 class App extends Component {